 Tips for working with impulses

 - Make custom presets of your favorite impulses.
 This way you won’t have to look for the impulse files on your hard drive every single time.
-I kick myself for not realizing I could do that until recently.
+I kick myself for not realizing I could do that for a long time.

-- Don’t worry about sample rate of the impulses being different that the project you’re working on.
-Use the impulses with highest sample rate.
-Your plugin will take care of the conversion.
+- Don’t worry if the sample rate of the impulses is different than the sample rate of the project you’re working on.
+Your plugin takes care of the conversion.

 - Try using small ambiences and room sounds for creating a trademark sound for your music.
 I find convolution reverbs often excel with this.